onezeroone-dev/OZO-Windows-Installer-Customizer/README.md

 # OZO Windows Installer Customizer Installation and Usage

-_Note: For guidance on configuration and more detail on using this script, please see [**GUIDE.md**](GUIDE.md)._

 ## Overview
 Customizes the Windows installer ISO based on a JSON configuration file containing parameters for OS, version, edition, and features.
 It enables automation with an Answer File, can include custom media (wallpapers, logos, etc.), and can remove undesired AppX packages.

+_Note: For guidance on configuration and more detail on using this script, please see [**GUIDE.md**](GUIDE.md)._

 ## Prerequisites
 * PowerShell version 5.1 or newer.
+* The latest [Microsoft Assessment and Deployment Kit](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install) ("ADK").
+Select the _Deployment Tools_ option during installation.
+This provides the DISM PowerShell module and `oscdimg.exe`.
 * The `DISM`, `ImportExcel`, and `OZOLogger` modules.
-The `DISM` module is included with Windows.
+The `DISM` module is provided by the ADK.
 The `ImportExcel` and `OZOLogger` moduls are published to [PowerShell Gallery](https://learn.microsoft.com/en-us/powershell/scripting/gallery/overview?view=powershell-5.1), You can also install and run the [_OZO Window Event Log Provider Setup_](https://github.com/onezeroone-dev/OZO-Windows-Event-Log-Provider-Setup/blob/main/README.md) script to support the optimal user of the `OZOLogger` module.
 Ensure your system is configured for this repository then execute the following in an _Administrator_ PowerShell:

     ```powershell
     Install-Script ozo-windows-event-log-provider-setup